Pixailz/ft_push_swap/README.md

 ## TODO

-1. make index according to pre_compute result
-2. make new algo with index instead of value
+1. make new algo with index instead of value
-3. brute force algo for 3, and use it for 5
+2. brute force algo for 3, and use it for 5

 ## stats